 Pumpkin Spice Donut Holes – Yup, donut holes!
 If you make one thing on this roundup, make these!
 They’re no-bake and covered in a coconut maple glaze that is to.die.for.

 Quinoa Flour Pumpkin Bread – Okay, another “must make” from this list.
 (But really what isn’t?!)
 If you’re a banana bread or zucchini bread fan, you need to try this quinoa pumpkin bread… I promise it will blow you away.

-Homemade Pumpkin Energy Balls – You know me, always trying to recreate my favorite things — and I did it again with these Larabar balls!
-The perfect snack to have on hand and cost less than the store-bought ones!
+Homemade Pumpkin Energy Balls – You know me, always trying to recreate my favorite things – and I did it again with these date-based energy balls!
+The perfect snack to have on hand.

-Pumpkin Oatmeal Cookies – These pumpkin oatmeal chocolate chip cookies are both vegan and gluten-free.
+Oatmeal Pumpkin Cookies – These oatmeal pumpkin cookies are studded with chocolate chips and both vegan and gluten-free.
 Perfect for satisfying your pumpkin cravings!

 Pumpkin Spice Pepitas – Essentially pumpkin on pumpkin!
 I love this crunchy, sweet and savory treat on it’s own or on yogurt or oatmeal.

 10 Minute Pumpkin Butter – Make this pumpkin butter in your microwave in less than 10 minutes.
 Spread this on toast or top oats, chia pudding or pancakes (!!!) to bring your snack or meal to the next level.
 I love having a batch of this on hand throughout the season!